geckoboard/prism/README.md

 ### Profiler injection

-Once the callgraphs for each profile target have been generated, prism will parse each source file into an abstract syntax tree (AST) and visit each node looking for function declarations matching the callgraph entries.
+Once the call graphs for each profile target have been generated, prism will parse each source file into an abstract syntax tree (AST) and visit each node looking for function declarations matching the call graph entries.
 Each matched function is modified to inject the following profiler hooks:
 - BeginProfile/Enter
 - EndProfile/Leave (using a [defer](https://golang.org/doc/effective_go.html#defer) statement)

-The Begin/End profile hooks are used for the profile targets whereas the Enter/Leave hooks are used for any function reachable via the profile target's callgraph.
+The Begin/End profile hooks are used for the profile targets whereas the Enter/Leave hooks are used for any function reachable via the profile target's call graph.

 In addition, prism will also hook the `main()` function of the project and inject some additional hooks to init/configure the profiler (see [profile](#profile) command below)